 Friends, made by Wild Country, have a very similar range to the Black Diamond and DMM cams.
-Six sizes protect cracks from 20.6mm to 112.1.
-That's similar to the Black Diamond purple finger size to the Gray fist-sized cam.
+Six sizes protect cracks from 20.6mm to 112.1mm.
+That's similar to the Black Diamond purple finger size to the Gray fist-sized #4 cam.
 However, close examination reveals a few variations among the individual cam ranges.
 Most notably is the gold #2 size, where the Wild Country version covers 42.5mm to 69.3mm, whereas the BD covers 37.2mm to 64.9.
 This may sound like splitting hairs, but the Indian Creek aficionado can see and feel the difference and might find it prudent to have a few Friends on hand to cover the off-sizes where other cams may be under cammed.

 These cams feel equally as flexible as the Black Diamond C4s, and bend to accommodate downward pull in a horizontal placement just as effectively.
-The Friends have the advantage in Horizontals due to the extendable sling.
-In a deep horizontal placement, sometimes the biner sits just on the edge of a ledge, which could break or cause the biner to open in the event of a fall.
+The Friends have the advantage in Horizontals due to their extendable sling.
+In a deep horizontal placement, sometimes the carabiner sits just on the edge of a ledge, which could break or cause the biner to open in the event of a fall.
 With the option to extend, you can prevent this situation, without having to bring along extra slings.